intenthq/blog/_posts/2015-03-31-icicle-distributed-id-generation-with-redis-lua.md

 ## Open-source goodness

-> FIXME: Actual URL to Lua script needs to be added when repository is pushed.

 Now you know the theory and limitations behind generating distributed IDs, [we've open-sourced our implementation of these ideas on GitHub as "Icicle"](https://github.com/intenthq/icicle).
-The reference implementation is in Java, but really you could reimplement this easily in any language (remember, the primary part of it is [the Lua script that gets passed to Redis](FIXME), which is already implemented for you!)
+The reference implementation is in Java, but really you could reimplement this easily in any language (remember, the primary part of it is [the Lua script that gets passed to Redis](https://github.com/intenthq/icicle/blob/master/icicle-core/src/main/resources/id-generation.lua), which is already implemented for you!)

 Contributions to the source-code are welcome via GitHub pull requests!